De novo assembly using Trinity

 Trinity is one of the most popular software package for efficient and robust de novo reconstruction of transcriptomes from RNA-Seq data.
 It consists of three software modules, Inchworm, Chrysalis and Butterfly, that run sequentially to process the sequencing reads.

-Quote from Trinity GitHub:
+Quote from GitHub:

 Inchworm assembles the RNA-seq data into the unique sequences of transcripts, often generating full-length transcripts for a dominant isoform, but then reports just the unique portions of alternatively spliced transcripts.